pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/azure-devops.md

 ### Sample `build-and-deploy.ps1` (Optional)

-This `PowerShell` script simply builds the UI app, and uploads the `dist/` folder to an Azure Storage blob container.
+This `PowerShell` script builds the UI app, and uploads the `dist/` folder to an Azure Storage blob container.
 You don't have to use a script like this.
 You can always use the built-in Azure DevOps task to accomplish the steps in this script.
 This script is just an example of how `pulumi` can be easily integrated into your existing app.

 ```powershell
 Param(